 WAGES: Retail, Restaurant Benefits to Feel Pain of Wage Hikes; Increase in Minimum Wages Could Have Ripple Effect on Other Benefit Programs

 John Thompson was quoted in Employee Benefits New on January 7, 2015.
-The article “WAGES: Retail, Restaurant Benefits to Feel Pain of Wage Hikes; Increase in Minimum Wages Could Have Ripple Effect on Other Benefit Programs” discussed how numerous states and cities across the country voted during the midterm elections to raise their minimum wage, which has legal and retail employment experts predicting changes to other benefits that could occur as a result.
+The article “WAGES: Retail, Restaurant Benefits to Feel Pain of Wage Hikes; Increase in Minimum Wages Could Have Ripple Effect on Other Benefit Programs” discussed how numerous states and cities across the country voted during the midterm elections to raise their minimum wage, which has those in legal and retail predicting changes to other benefits that could occur as a result.

 John explained that initial impacts will be felt in industries where traditionally there have been a higher proportion of minimum wage employees, such as the fast food, restaurant and retail sectors.
 But he noted that aftershocks could end up in other areas of the workforce.